syifbhuiyan/syifbhuiyan.github.io/about.md

 Hi, I’m Syif M. Bhuiyan — a data analyst and aspiring data scientist who turns raw data into clear, actionable insights.

 I’ve completed 9 career tracks and 13 skill tracks on DataCamp, with certifications in **Data Analysis** and **Data Literacy**.
+Also trained through Coursera with specializations from Google, Duke, Johns Hopkins, and the University of Michigan.
 My toolset includes Python, R, SQL, Excel, Power BI, Tableau, and Google Sheets.
 From automating manual reporting to building dashboards and analyzing customer behavior, I enjoy solving real-world business problems with data.

 ### What I Do
 I help teams and businesses: